Glendale Domestic Violence/Restraining Orders ATTORNEY

 Effectively Protecting Your Rights, Safety, & Best Interests

-At Holmes & Holmes, we understand the serious nature of domestic violence and the many different problems it can cause for families, especially when children are involved.
-If you are suffering from domestic violence, please know that a restraining order can legally protect you and your children from your abuser.
-Dealing with these types of issues can be complex, which is why an aggressive family law attorney in Glendale can prove invaluable to your safety.
+At Holmes & Holmes, we recognize the severe impact that domestic violence can have on families, especially when children are involved.
+If you are experiencing domestic violence, a restraining order can provide crucial legal protection for you and your children.
+Navigating these issues often becomes complex, so working with a family law attorney in Glendale can make a difference to your safety.

 Please don't hesitate to call our office at (818) 284-6632 or contact us online to schedule a consultation with our domestic violence & restraining order lawyers in Glendale.
 We are also fluent in Armenian and Spanish.